DataDog/documentation/content/en/developers/metrics/metric_type_modifiers.md

 | COUNT                 | You want to count the amount of time a function is called.                                                                                                                      |
 | COUNT                 | Counting the amount of revenues have be made over a given amount of time.                                                                                                       |

 Since RATE and COUNT aren't the same metric type, they don't have the same behavior within Datadog graphs and monitors.
-In some corner cases RATE metric type might encounter some issues, for instance:
+In some corner cases where a RATE metric would be sparse you might encounter some issues, for instance:

-TO DO: Give example of temporal RATE aggregation when zooming out of a Graph

 In order to mitigate this, Datadog offers you In-application modifiers functions that you can apply to your metrics within your graphs and monitor in order to switch on the fly a RATE to a COUNT and vice-versa.

 ## In-application modifiers

- set the operations necessary to display the given metric in count form (increments per interval) or rate form (increments per second)

 The two main in-application modifiers are `as_count()` and `as_rate()`